The 20 Best Benign Familial Neonatal Seizures Doctors Near Me

 Fukuoka, JP

-Shinichi Hirose practices in Fukuoka, Japan.
+Shinichi Hirose practices practicing medicine in Fukuoka, Japan.
 Mr. Hirose is rated as an Elite expert by MediFind in the treatment of Benign Familial Neonatal Seizures.
-His top areas of expertise are Myoclonic Epilepsy, Benign Familial Neonatal Seizures, Epilepsy with Myoclonic-Atonic Seizures, and Dravet Syndrome.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Myoclonic Epilepsy, Benign Familial Neonatal Seizures, Epilepsy with Myoclonic-Atonic Seizures, and Dravet Syndrome.

 Elite in Benign Familial Neonatal Seizures